Brest-Java-Course-2018/valentine-ezugu/README.md

 5. when in directory you will need npm - run  npm install

+6. To run test- from directory run - ng test

-6.To start angular run - ng serve -o
+7.To start angular run - ng serve -o

-5.  /ng-client app runs on http://localhost:4200/
+8.  /ng-client app runs on http://localhost:4200/

-8. Travis CI integration
+   Travis CI integration
     https://travis-ci.org/Brest-Java-Course-2018/valentine-ezugu/

 To be found in this projects are software products of the following versions :